krishanthisera/CKS-Challenges/challenge-03.md

       # REDACTED

 ```
-Once the `kube-apiserver` is ready, all the flaged issues should be fixed.
+Once the `kube-apiserver` is ready, all the flagged issues should be fixed.

 *Note that `[FAIL] 1.2.6 Ensure that the --kubelet-certificate-authority argument is set as appropriate (Automated)` is considered out of the scope for this challenge.*